rainbowdashlabs/sql-java/docs/en/02/database_creation.md

 1. We create a new database with the name `sql_starter`

-Our desktop clients allow us to create the database via the ui.
+Our desktop clients allow us to create the database via the UI.

 **DataGrip**